korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     Every vehicle has exactly one weight associated with it.

 6. Vehicle SubClassOf hasWeight only Weight
-    Every vehicle must have at least one weight specified.
+    The weight of every vehicle must be of type Weight.

 7. Vehicle SubClassOf hasWeight some Weight
     Every vehicle must have at least one weight specified.